 Ambitious strategies undertaken by contracting authorities are built over a long period of time, sometimes a decade, in a context where the accelerating decline in the number of farmers calls for urgent action.
 Public authorities are hampered in their role as a lever and "buyer of first resort".
-And yet, while the volume of public catering represents sometimes only 2 to 3% of a region's food flows, it can be sufficiently critical to secure outlets for farmers, bring about a change in consumption practices and set in motion a virtuous circle.
+And yet, while the volume of public catering represents only one part of local food production, it can be sufficiently critical to secure outlets for farmers, bring about a change in consumption practices and set in motion a virtuous circle.